Jelth/soft_keyboard/README.md

 - Support for quill
 - Cursor doesn't jump to the end of the text anymore
 - Longpress backspace
-- You can now also disable *-., on numeric_keyboard with bool onlyNumbers (could probably be done differently but I thought this was easier)
+- You can now also disable *-., on numeric_keyboard with bool onlyNumbers

 **CREDITS TO ASHIR14 (orignal creator)**
 <br/>